jpskycak/wedding/docs/source/event.rst

  * **What?** Indian-American wedding ceremony, followed by cocktail hour and reception

  * **When?** Evening of Saturday October 5, 2024
-..
-   * Please arrive by 5:30pm.
-(We'll also be around for greeting/photos from 3-5pm.)

-   * The ceremony will take place at 6pm, followed by dinner & reception around 7:30pm.

-   * We ask that guests please make their way out by 10:30pm.
-..
  * **Where?** `Crystal Ballroom <https://www.crystalballroomcatering.com/>`_ of the Lerner Theatre (410 S Main St, Elkhart, IN 46516).

  * **RSVP?** Please follow instructions in your email invitation.